dart-lang/site-www/src/_guides/language/language-tour.md

 #### Static methods

 Static methods (class methods) do not operate on an instance, and thus do not have access to `this`.
+Static method can be invoked directly on a class, and can access static data member.
 For example:

 <?code-excerpt "misc/lib/language_tour/classes/point_with_distance_method.dart"?>
 ```dart